 Throughout pregnancy, your body changes like the phases of the moon, such as hypersensitive skin and the infamous ‘Pregnancy Glow’.
 However, your skin may also go through numerous other changes in the course of 9 months, the most common of which include:

-1-Stretch Marks (Striae Gravidarum):
+1- Stretch Marks (Striae Gravidarum):

 Most pregnant women might observe pinkish or reddish lines on their thighs, abdomen and/or breast during the second and third trimester.
 This is due to the extra baby weight causing the skin to stretch.
 While regularly applying vitamin E lotions and alpha hydroxy acids can help prevent these marks, they usually fade as soon as the skin goes back to normal post-delivery.

-2-Mask of Pregnancy (Melasma or Chloasma):
+2- Mask of Pregnancy (Melasma or Chloasma):

 Due to increased estrogen, testosterone and melanocyte-stimulating hormone (responsible for skin pigmentation) levels during the third trimester, dark spots may appear on the forehead, nose, and cheeks of some women.
-Similarly, the previously light coloured line (Linea alba) between the navel and pubic bone may darken and become prominent (Linea nigra) in some women.
+Similarly, the previously light colored line (Linea alba) between the navel and pubic bone may darken and become prominent (Linea nigra) in some women.
 While non-preventable, both conditions fade soon after pregnancy.
 Additionally, lightening products containing licorice, vitamin C, soy, retinol, or Kojic acid may be used to lighten melasma patches post-lactation.

 In addition to worsening breakouts in acne veterans, excess oil production may also stimulate acne in women with generally clear skin.
-However, since most anti-acne treatments may be hazardous, pregnant women are advised to use tea tree oil, or medications containing benzoyl peroxide, lactic acid, or sulfur; in addition to following a regular skin cleansing routine.
+However, since most anti-acne treatments may be hazardous, pregnant women are advised to use tea tree oil, or medications containing benzyl peroxide, lactic acid, or sulfur; in addition to following a regular skin cleansing routine.

-4-Varicose and Spider Veins:
+4- Varicose and Spider Veins:

 Where excess blood circulation in the upper body may cause the emergence of red outward branching blood vessels (spider veins) on the face, neck, upper chest, and arms, reduced blood supply to the legs can trigger the appearance of swollen, bluish and painful ‘Varicose’ veins in this area.
-To avoid or minimise such venations, take ample supplies of vitamin C, walk frequently, alternate between standing and sitting, and sit with your legs higher than your head daily for half an hour.
+To avoid or minimize such venations, take ample supplies of vitamin C, walk frequently, alternate between standing and sitting, and sit with your legs higher than your head daily for half an hour.
 Laser treatment and sclerotherapy can also help reduce persistent post-pregnancy spider and varicose veins respectively.

-5-Dryness and Itchiness:
+5- Dryness and Itchiness:

 With belly growth comes skin stretching, persistent itching, and dryness.
 However, if the itchiness is accompanied by nausea, vomiting, fatigue, loss of appetite and/or jaundice, then it may signal ‘Cholestasis’, which can damage the baby’s liver; while intense itching over the belly, arms, and legs may indicate of ‘Pruritic Urticarial Papules and Plagues, or PUPP (small red bumps and hives, or insect bite-like bumps that evolve into large patches).
 Although PUPP fades soon after delivery and can be treated using anti-itch creams, oatmeal baths, and increased water consumption, cholestasis requires urgent medical care.